getgauge/docs.gauge.org/writing-specifications.rst

 Write Gauge specifications
 ==========================
+.. include:: change_filter.rst

 This page provides information about what a specification is, how to write a specification, and other related information such as concepts, step implementation, specs directory, and so on.

 Text editor for specs
 ---------------------

 You can author Gauge specifications by using any text editor.

-It is recommended that you use one of the following IDE plugins:
+It is recommended that you use the IDE plugin.

-.. tab-container:: ide

-    .. tab:: Visual Studio Code
+.. cssclass:: dynamic-content vscode

+VSCode
+^^^^^^
 Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension for VSCode <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__.
 This plugin currently supports Gauge with Java, JavaScript, Ruby, Python, C# (.Net Core), and TypeScript.

+.. cssclass:: dynamic-content intellij

-    .. tab:: IntelliJ Idea
+IntelliJ IDEA
+^^^^^^^^^^^^^
 Gauge projects can be created and run in IntelliJ IDEA by using the `Gauge plugin for IntelliJ IDEA <https://github.com/getgauge/Intellij-Plugin/blob/master/README.md>`__.
 This plugin only supports Gauge with Java.

+.. cssclass:: dynamic-content visualstudio

-    .. tab:: Visual Studio
+Visual Studio
+^^^^^^^^^^^^^
 Gauge projects can be created and run in Visual Studio by using the `Gauge extension for Visual Studio <https://github.com/getgauge/gauge-visualstudio/blob/master/README.md>`__.
 This plugin currently supports Gauge with C# (.Net framework).

 .. _specs: